mlm-games/yadaw/README.md

 ## Yadaw

-A basic daw for sound effects (works on Android too, but not as functional)
+A basic daw for sound effects (works on Android too, but not as functional).
+Is also pretty lightweight (<20mb)

 Current intention is to not add too much code for outdated parts, and to keep it minimal; helps refactoring later on, might implement a plugin system like blender if needed (for example, midi controller lanes feature could be implemented as a plugin, etc..)